arm/ai-ml-sdk-model-converter/README.md

     JSON scenario template file.
 The template file is edited with the correct filenames and paths.
-3. Using the generated VGF file and scenario file, the ML SDK Scenario Runner then dispatches the contained SPIR-V™ modules to the Arm® Vulkan® ML extensions.
+3. Using the generated VGF file and scenario file, the ML SDK Scenario Runner then dispatches the contained SPIR-V™ modules to the ML extensions for Vulkan®.

 ### Building the ML SDK Model Converter from source